Parent Retirement Resident Visa

 You must provide evidence your child lives in New Zealand, which may include:

-• letters or bills addressed to them, eg power bills
+• letters or bills addressed to them, for example power bills

 • employment records